 All healthcare personnel attending to the patient must wear appropriate personal protective equipment (PPE) that conforms to published protocols.
 All contaminated materials (e.g., clothes, bed linens) should be treated as potentially infectious.
 The CDC and WHO produce detailed guidance on PPE:

-Centers for Disease Control and Prevention (CDC): guidance on personal protective equipment (PPE) to be used by healthcare workers during management of patients with confirmed Ebola or persons under investigation (PUIs) for Ebola external link opens in a new window
+CDC: guidance on personal protective equipment (PPE) to be used by healthcare workers during management of patients with confirmed Ebola or persons under investigation (PUIs) for Ebola external link opens in a new window

 The CDC and WHO produce detailed guidance on infection control for healthcare workers in West Africa: